 Automobili Pininfarina's design director shares the brand's driving ambition to create the world's first zero-emissions hypercar

-Luca Borgogno tells Tempus about the future of electric hypercars as the Battista makes its UK debut at the British Library
+Luca Borgogno tells Tempus about the future of electric hypercars as the Battista announces it has reached its testing phase

-Automobili Pininfarina makes its UK debut of its flagship vehicle, the fully electric Battista hypercar, which will be displayed at the British Library from 6-9 June in partnership with the ‘Leonardo da Vinci: A Mind in Motion exhibition'.
-Tempus chats to the brand's design director Luca Borgogno about the brand's plans to be at the forefront for zero-emission vehicles.
+Automobili Pininfarina has announed that its flagship vehicle, the fully electric Battista hypercar, is commencing the testing and development phase to mark the 90th anniversary year of Pininfarina SpA.
+Tempus chats to the Automobili Pininfarina design director Luca Borgogno about the brand's plans to be at the forefront for zero-emission vehicles.

 By definition, the best hypercars must be both powerful and beautiful, at the peak of automotive performance and usually featuring an eye-watering price tag.
 But even the top luxury brands may be left in the dust now that Italian newcomer Automobili Pininfarina is making history with its flagship car – the all-electric Battista.